connorskees/opal/README.md

 # opal
 Opal is a bot that scrapes the school's website for the current day's lunch.
 She emails it out at the specified time each day.
 A real lovely lady!

+The idea behind her is to have the lunch menu for the day on your iPad or phone at all times during the day :)

 ## Requirements
 Python 3.x
 ### Modules: